MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 You can set up email notifications that will send you updates on threat analytics reports.
 To create email notifications, follow the steps in [get email notifications for Threat analytics updates in Microsoft Defender XDR](m365d-threat-analytics-notifications.md).

-## Additional report details and limitations
+## Other report details and limitations

 > [!NOTE]
 > As part of the unified security experience, threat analytics is now available not just for Microsoft Defender for Endpoint, but also for Microsoft Defender for Office 365 license holders.